-- Issues in setting work talk to the relevant subject lead, phase leader or SENDCo. - Issues with behaviour talk to the relevant year group lead or phase leader. - Issues with IT talk to IT staff/ One Education. - Issues with their own workload or wellbeing talk to their line manager. - Concerns about data protection talk to the Data Protection Officer. - Concerns about safeguarding/welfare talk to the Designated Safeguarding Lead.
+• Issues in setting work - talk to the relevant Subject Leader, Phase Leader or SENDCo.

+- Issues with behaviour talk to the relevant Year Group Leader/Phase Leader. - Issues with IT talk to IT staff/One Education. - Issues with their own workload or wellbeing talk to their line manager. - Concerns about data protection talk to the Data Protection Officer (Global Policing). - Concerns about safeguarding/welfare talk to the Designated Safeguarding Lead.